Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Bounded Basis Function

-In this section, we consider the case when the basis function $f$ is bounded. \begin{assumption}[Bounded basis function] The basis function $f:\mathbb{R}^n\mapsto\mathbb{R}^m$ satisfies
+In this section, we analyze the case where the basis function $f$ is bounded. \begin{assumption}[Bounded basis function] The basis function $f:\mathbb{R}^n\mapsto\mathbb{R}^m$ satisfies

-where $B > 0$ is a constant. \end{assumption} Moreover, to avoid the bias in estimation, we assume the following stealthy condition on the attack.
-Note that a similar condition is assumed in literature \cite{candes2011robust,chen2021bridging}.
-To state the stealthy condition, we define the filtration

-\begin{assumption}[Stealthy condition] Conditional on the past information $\mathcal{F}_t$ and the event that $\bar{d}_t \neq 0_n$, the attack direction $\hat{d}_t = \bar{d}_t / \|\bar{d}_t\|_2$ is zero-mean. \end{assumption} If an attack is not stealth, the operator can quickly detect and nullify it.
-Therefore, the stealth condition is necessary for making the system identification problem meaningful.
-Note that we do not assume that the probability distribution or model generating the attack is known.
-Finally, to avoid the degenerate case, we assume that the norm of basis function is lower bounded under conditional expectation after an attack. \begin{assumption}[Non-degenerate condition] Conditional on the past information $\mathcal{F}_t$ and the event that $\bar{d}_t \neq 0_n$, the attack vector and the basis function satisfy
+where $B > 0$ is a constant. \end{assumption} Finally, to avoid the degenerate case, we assume that the norm of basis function is lower bounded under conditional expectation after a nonzero disturbance. \begin{assumption}[Non-degenerate condition] Conditional on the past information $\mathcal{F}_t$ and the event that $\bar{d}_t \neq \mzero_n$, the disturbance vector and the basis function satisfy

-where $\lambda_{min}(F)$ is the minimal eigenvalue of matrix $F$ and $\lambda > 0$ is a constant. \end{assumption} Intuitively, the non-degenerate assumption allows the exploration of the trajectory in the state space.
-More specifically, it is necessary that the matrix
+where $\lambda_{min}(F)$ is the minimal eigenvalue of matrix $F$ and $\lambda > 0$ is a constant. \end{assumption} Intuitively, the non-degenerate assumption ensures sufficient exploration of the trajectory in the state space.
+More specifically, for the condition in \eqnref{eqn:unique-cor-suf} to hold, it is necessary that the matrix

-is rank-$m$ for the condition \eqref{eqn:unique-cor-suf} to hold; see the proof of Theorem \ref{thm:bounded-lower} for more details.
-The non-degenerate assumption guarantees that the basis function $f(x+\bar{d}_t)$ spans the whole state space in expectation and thus, the matrix \eqref{eqn:non-degenerate} is full-rank with high probability when $T$ is large.
+has rank-$m$; see the proof of Theorem \ref{thm:bounded-lower} for further details.
+The non-degenerate assumption guarantees that the basis function evaluations $f(x+\bar{d}_t)$ spans the entire state space in expectation.
+As a result, the matrix in \eqnref{eqn:non-degenerate} is full-rank with high probability when the number of samples $T$ is sufficiently large.

-The following theorem proves that when the sample complexity is large enough, the estimator \eqref{eqn:obj} exactly recovers the ground truth $\bar{A}$ with high probability. \begin{theorem}[Exact recovery for bounded basis function] Suppose that Assumptions \ref{asp:bounded}-\ref{asp:nondegenerate} hold and define $\kappa := B / \lambda \geq 1$.
+The following theorem establishes that when the sample complexity is sufficiently high, the estimator in \eqnref{eqn:obj} achieves exact recovery of the ground truth matrix $\bar{A}$ with high probability. \begin{theorem}[Exact recovery for bounded basis function] Suppose that Assumptions \ref{asp:stealthy}-\ref{asp:nondegenerate} hold and define $\kappa := B / \lambda \geq 1$.
 For all $\delta\in(0,1]$, if the sample complexity $T$ satisfies